“If we can share our story with someone who responds with empathy and understanding, shame can’t survive.”

 - Sonya Renee Taylor

-Experiential & Trauma-Focused
+Experiential & Trauma-Informed

 My approach is based on the belief that healing happens through safe, embodied connection.
 My work is rooted in Emotionally Focused Therapy (EFT) and attachment science.
 We will gently and safely notice and connect with your feelings and experiences in real time, rather than only talking about them, to provide healing that goes beyond insight.
-We may work with past experiences or younger parts of yourself to bring compassion and safety to places that once felt alone or unseen.
+We may work with past experiences or younger parts of yourself to bring compassion and care to places that once felt alone or unseen.

 Anti-Oppression & Systems-Based